syncfusion-content/winui-docs/winui/radialgauge/axes.md

 **Tick offset in pixel**

-The `OffsetUnit` is set as pixel, the axis ticks will be moved based on the provided logical pixel values in `TickOffset`.
+If the `OffsetUnit` is set as pixel, then the axis ticks will be moved based on the provided logical pixel values in `TickOffset`.

 {% tabs %}